Seek Returns logo

 Min

-COR’s Current Ratio of 0.87 falls into the lower quartile for the Medical - Distribution industry.
+COR’s Current Ratio of 0.90 falls into the lower quartile for the Health Care Providers & Services industry.
 This indicates a tighter liquidity situation and a more constrained capacity to handle short-term debt than many of its competitors.

-ATR vs. COR: A comparison of their Current Ratio against their respective Medical - Instruments & Supplies and Medical - Distribution industry benchmarks.
+ATR vs. COR: A comparison of their Current Ratio (MRQ) against their respective Containers & Packaging and Health Care Providers & Services industry benchmarks.

 ATR